Suns hold off 76ers 114-109 for NBA-best 44th victory

-Booker scored 35 points and Paul had 16 points and 12 assists to lead the Suns to their NBA-high 44th win, 114-109 over the 76ers on Tuesday night.
+PHILADELPHIA (AP) — Devin Booker scored 35 points and Chris Paul had 16 points and 12 assists to lead the Phoenix Suns to their NBA-high 44th win, 114-109 over the Philadelphia 76ers on Tuesday night.

 The Suns rallied from a 14-point deficit to win for the 14th time in 15 games, raising their record to 44-10.